 Glaucoma care continues to evolve, and we’ve been integrating newer approaches into our clinical decision-making.

-- AI-Enhanced OCT Interpretation: Newer software uses artificial intelligence to compare your scans against large national databases.
-It doesn’t replace the doctor, but it helps us catch subtle, early changes with even more confidence.
+- AI-Enhanced OCT Interpretation: Advanced software now uses artificial intelligence to compare your scans against large national databases.
+This doesn’t replace the doctor, but it helps identify subtle early changes with even greater confidence.

 -